Energy Advisors

 Loans and Grants

-City, State, and Federal Governments
+State and Federal Governments

 Save Energy Minnesota combines state and federal rebate programs to support energy-efficient home improvements.
 It will offer several rebate options to help make clean energy upgrades more affordable for communities and residents across Minnesota.
 Electrification, weatherization, and electrical panel upgrades may be eligible.
 Eligibility will be based on the applicant's total household income.
 Find details and check for updates on the Minnesota Department of Commerce website.

 The Energy Assistance Program (EAP) is a statewide program to help income-qualified households pay for home heating costs and furnace repairs.
-The Weatherization Assistance Program (WAP) provides free home energy upgrades to income-qualified households to help homeowners and renters save energy and ensure their homes are healthy and safe.
+The Weatherization Assistance Program (WAP) provides free home energy upgrades to income-qualified households to help homeowners and renters save energy and ensure their homes are healthy and safe

 The federal Energy Efficient Home Improvement Credit (also known as the 25C tax credit), was discontinued on December 31, 2025.
 Projects that were completed before then may still be claimed in the upcoming tax season.
 Tax credits are subject to federal program availability.
 Program updates and other information from the IRS can be found on the IRS website.